Mid-America Reformed Seminary: Relationship to the Church

 Mid-America's commitment to theological education is based on confessional allegiance rather than denominational affiliation.
 Most faculty and board members were formerly associated with the Christian Reformed Church but are now affiliated with the United Reformed Churches.
 Additionally, about a third of the faculty are associated with the Orthodox Presbyterian Church.
 All members of the faculty and of the Board of Trustees are committed to the Holy Scriptures as the infallible and inerrant Word of God, and in conformity with the Word are committed to the ecumenical creeds of Christendom (the Apostles' Creed, Athanasian Creed, and Nicene Creed) and the Reformed Confessions (the Belgic Confession, the Heidelberg Catechism, the Canons of Dort, and the Westminster Confession of Faith) as faithfully setting forth the system of truth taught in Scripture.

 History

 The seminary was founded on April 21, 1981, when a group of Christian Reformed ministers and laymen met at the Hilton Hotel at O'Hare International Airport in Chicago.
 At this meeting, it was decided to establish a seminary society and board of trustees, to purchase the Harmony Youth Home in Orange City, Iowa, to serve as the seminary's campus, and to name the seminary Mid-America Reformed Seminary.
 The seminary was intended as an alternative to Calvin Theological Seminary, the denominational seminary of the Christian Reformed Church in North America, which the founders of Mid-America believed was straying from its confessional Reformed identity.

-In 1995 the seminary moved its campus to Dyer, Indiana, where it currently resides.
+In 1995 the seminary moved its campus to Dyer, Indiana, where it now resides.

-On April 8, 2006, Mid-America held a celebration of its 25th anniversary in the West Commons at Dordt College, and held other 25th anniversary celebrations throughout the United States and Canada in 2006.

-The school boasts faculty members Cornel Venema, J Mark Beach, Alan Strange, Marcus Mininger, Andrew Compton, Mark Vander Hart, and Paul Ipema.
+The school faculty members are Cornel Venema, J. Mark Beach, Alan Strange, Marcus Mininger, Andrew Compton, Mark Vander Hart, and Paul Ipema.